A Modified CTGAN-Plus-Features Based Method for Optimal Asset Allocation: Example of Application

 \begin{enumerate} \item[(i)] CTGAN without features (Gw/oF) \item[(ii)] CTGAN with features (GwF) \item[(iii)] Historical data without features (Hw/oF) \item[(iv)] Historical data with features (HwF) \item[(v)] Equal Weights (EW) \end{enumerate}

-The historical-data strategies (unlike the CTGAN-based strategies) are based on sampling from the historical data directly.
-The Equal-Weights (EW) strategy (also known as the 1/N strategy) refers to a strategy that consists on assigning equal weights to all asset classes.
-Despite its simplicity, this naive strategy, in general, has performed surprisingly well and beaten many variations of the MV-strategies, \citet{demiguel2009optimal}.
-Therefore it is a useful benchmark to include.
-Actually, we reckon that any strategy that fails to beat the EW strategy, does not have much to offer, and it is unlikely to be of any practical relevance.
+The historical-data strategies, unlike the CTGAN-based strategies, are based on direct sampling from historical data.
+We also utilize the Equal-Weight (EW) strategy, known as the 1/N strategy, which assigns equal weights to all asset classes.
+This approach is chosen precisely because it does not depend on any predetermined risk constraint or measure, nor does it rely on historical data.
+Its effectiveness is not contingent on the assumptions required by other strategies that use measures like CVaR to bound risk.
+Despite its simplicity, this seemingly naive strategy has generally performed surprisingly well, often outperforming many variations of Mean-Variance (MV) strategies.
+A comprehensive evaluation of the EW strategy's performance can be found in the work of \citet{demiguel2009optimal}, which underscores its utility as a useful benchmark.
+Indeed, we contend that any strategy failing to outperform the EW strategy likely has little to offer and is unlikely to be of practical relevance.

 The optimization model to decide the asset allocation weights is run once a year (in January), based on 5-year lookback periods.
-In essence, the optimization is based on a sequence of overlapping windows as shown in Figure 6.
+In essence, the optimization is based on a sequence of overlapping windows as shown in Figure (\ref{fig:rollingSample}).
 Hence, the first optimization is based on data from the the January 2003-December 2007 period.
 And the merits of this asset-class selection (out-of-sample performance) are evaluated a year later, in January 2009 (backtesting).
 Then, a second optimization is run based on the January 2004-December 2008 period data, and its performance is evaluated, this time, in January 2010.
 This backtesting process is repeated until reaching the January 2017-December 2021 period.
 Note that this last weight selection is tested over a shorter time-window (January 2022-June 2022).
 Also, each optimization problem is solved for several CVaR limits, ranging from 7.5\% to 30\%, to capture the preferences of investors with different risk-tolerance levels.
 Additionally, given that the proposed procedure is non-deterministic (mainly because of the synthetic nature of the returns generated when using CTGAN) each optimization is run 5 times for each CVaR tolerance level ($\Lambda $) .
 This allows us to test the stability of the results.
 Finally, note that in the cases with no features the density vector $\bm{\pi}\in\mathbb{R}^m$ is defined as $\pi_j = \frac{1}{m}$. for $j \in \{1,...,m\}$.

 In summary, the testing strategy is really a sequence of fourteen backtesting exercises starting in January 2009, and performed annually, until January 2022, plus, one final test done in July 2022 (based on a 6-month window, January 2022-June 2022).
 This process is summarized in a schematic fashion in Figure \ref{fig:backtesting}.